azonenberg/prjcombine/docs/xilinx/ultrascaleplus/gty.rst

 * | **CHAN_BOND_SEQ_LEN**
   | Number of symbols in the channel bonding sequence (starting from symbol 1).
 Must be 1, 2, or 4.
 Set to 1 if not using channel bonding.
 * | **CH_HSPMUX**
   | Some kind of internal multiplexer setting.
 Appears to be two one-hot 2:1 muxes with the remaining bits set zero at this time, but not fully understood yet.
 More RE needed.
 Value depends on data rate.
+EDIT: this is wrong, some new configs have 4 bits set
 * | **CKCAL1_CFG_0**
 * | **CKCAL1_CFG_1**
 * | **CKCAL1_CFG_2**